poooi/poi-plugin-ezexped/README.md

 ### 1.5.0 (pending)

 - Improved some wording for zh-CN and zh-TW (thanks to @noobwithnohats#0245!)
-- Removing "Missing Info" due to lack of further detail.
+- Removing "Missing Info" of B1 due to lack of further detail.
+- Moving config into an individual file (no user action required).

 ### 1.4.4